This section discusses the management of pain related to breast cancer treatment.

 Learn more about these therapies.

-In general, the more lymph nodes removed, the more pain you will have.
+In general, the more lymph nodes removed, the more pain there tends to be.

 Women who have a port-a-cath or a Hickman catheter inserted for chemotherapy may develop a similar pain around the insertion site.

 The treated breast may also be rough to the touch, red (like a sunburn) and a little swollen.
-Sometimes the skin may peel, as if it were sunburned.
-Your radiation oncologist may suggest special creams to ease this discomfort.
+Sometimes the skin may peel, as if sunburned.
+Your health care provider may suggest special creams to ease this discomfort.

 Certain chemotherapy drugs (including vinorelbine, cisplatin and taxanes such as paclitaxel and docetaxel) can cause nerve damage in some people.

-Nerve damage may cause a burning or shooting pain or numbness, usually in your fingers or toes (this is called peripheral neuropathy).
+Nerve damage may cause a burning or shooting pain or numbness, usually in your fingers or toes (called peripheral neuropathy).

-If your pain does not respond to these measures, your provider may refer you for a consultation with a palliative (PAY-lee-uh-tiv or PAL-ee-ay-tiv) care or anesthesia pain specialist (learn more).
+If your pain doesn’t respond to these measures, your provider may refer you to a palliative care or anesthesia pain specialist for a consultation.

 Pain related to lymphedema after breast cancer treatment can be relieved through treatment of the lymphedema itself.